-A paper can be submitted to only one division.
-Paper sessions consist of accepted papers grouped together by the Division Program Chair based upon a common theme reflecting the interests and domains of the division.
-Each session consists of three to five papers with one session chair or discussant who handles introductions, time keeping, and guides the content of the session.
+A paper can be submitted to only one Division or Interest Group (DIG).
+Paper sessions consist of accepted papers grouped together by the DIG Program Chair based upon a common theme reflecting the interests and domains of the DIG.
+Each paper session consists of three to five papers with a session moderator who handles introductions, time keeping, and guides the content of the session.
 Each author has a set amount of time to present their work.
 All paper sessions are scheduled in 90-minute time blocks and will be held in-person from Sunday through Tuesday.

 Refereed Scholarly Submissions

-Both papers and symposia are blind reviewed to help protect the integrity of the submission and review process.
+Papers and symposia are blind reviewed to help protect the integrity of the submission and review process.